quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 #### k-D Tree Algorithm
 The k-D tree splits a mesh into two equal halves in one dimension (either x or y), then repeats this process recursively until the object is found.
-This results in an algorithm with \(O(N \log N)\) complexity for both construction and search operations.
+This results in an algorithm with $O(N \log N)$ complexity for both construction and search operations.
 :p What does the k-D tree algorithm do?
 ??x
 The k-D tree algorithm splits a mesh into two equal halves in one dimension (either x or y), then repeats this process recursively until the object is found.
-This results in an algorithm with \(O(N \log N)\) complexity for both construction and search operations. x??
+This results in an algorithm with $O(N \log N)$ complexity for both construction and search operations. x??

 ---

 #### Quadtree Algorithm
 The quadtree has four children for each parent, corresponding to the four quadrants of a cell.
-It starts from the root at the coarsest level of the mesh and subdivides down to the finest level, also with \(O(N \log N)\) complexity.
+It starts from the root at the coarsest level of the mesh and subdivides down to the finest level, also with $O(N \log N)$ complexity.
 :p What is the structure of the quadtree algorithm?
 ??x
 The quadtree algorithm has four children for each parent, corresponding to the four quadrants of a cell.
-It starts from the root at the coarsest level of the mesh and subdivides down to the finest level, also with \(O(N \log N)\) complexity. x??
+It starts from the root at the coarsest level of the mesh and subdivides down to the finest level, also with $O(N \log N)$ complexity. x??

 ---